Oil benchmark futures play back in vogue as U.S. debates import tax

 "Basically shale firms don't know what to do.
 You would look stupid if you hedge and the WTI price rallies afterwards," he said.

-(Additional reporting by Catherine Ngai in NEW YORK and Liz Hampton in HOUSTON; Editing by David Stamp)
+(Additional reporting by Catherine Ngai in NEW YORK, Liz Hampton in HOUSTON, and Henning Gloystein in SINGAPORE; Editing by David Stamp)